ember-learn/ember-blog/content/the-ember-times-issue-194.md

 Be kind,

-Chris Ng, Bryan Mishkin, Jared Galanis, Jen Weber and the Learning Team
+Chris Ng, Bryan Mishkin, Jen Weber, Jared Galanis and the Learning Team